Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Limitations and Discussions

 \textbf{Fixed base-to-camera transform.} Although the policy mobilization problem does not impose strict assumptions on the base-to-camera configuration, our current implementation assumes a fixed transformation between the robot base and its onboard camera.
 A natural extension of our approach would be to jointly optimize over both the base pose and camera configuration.
 This could be achieved by making the robot visible from one of the camera views and running the same iterative optimization algorithm with the camera viewpoint as an additional optimization parameter within the existing framework.
 Exploring this direction is an exciting direction for future research.

 \acknowledgments{This work was completed when Jingyun was an intern at Toyota Research Institute.
 This work was supported by the Toyota Research Institute.

 We thank members of the Mobile Manipulation Team at Toyota Research Institute for building the robot used in this work and maintaining related infrastructures.
-We thank members of the Stanford IPRL lab, Leonidas J. Guibas, Sergey Levine, Shuran Song, Zi-ang Cao, Yufei Ding, Ray Song, Chen Wang, and Haoyu Xiong for their helpful discussions.}
+We thank members of the Stanford IPRL lab, Leonidas J. Guibas, Sergey Levine, Shuran Song, Zi-ang Cao, Yufei Ding, Ray Song, Chen Wang, and Haoyu Xiong for their helpful discussions.
+We thank Cherie Ho, Marion Lepert, and Kevin Lin for their help during the rebuttal.}

 \thesection{\Alph{section}} \thesubsection{\thesection.\arabic{subsection}}

 \makesupptitle